HGuzman-Soto/fbook_CWI/README.md

 The model - Options are '-rf' for random forest, '-ab' for adaboost, and '-cm' for adaboost and randomforest combined.
 You give it a 1 for that option.

-The name of the model - Denoted by '-mn', you type out what you want to call the model. </br>
+The name of the model - Denoted by '-mn', you type out what you want to call the model.

 Output - A pickled model

-Example: python3 train_model -tn 1 -ab 1 -mn news_ada
+Example: python3 train_model -tn 1 -ab 1 -mn news_ada <br>
 Output: models/news_ada.sav

 ### 3. To use a model (run_model.py), these are the following instructions